-The Neuromuscular Medicine (NM) Fellowship Program is a collaborative one-year program with UT Southwestern Medical Center, Parkland Hospital, Children’s Health Dallas, and Dallas VA Medical Center.
-There is an optional second year for training in research.
-The Neuromuscular Medicine Fellowship Program is accredited for three fellows and offers training in adult and pediatric neuromuscular medicine.
+Our ACGME-accredited Neuromuscular Medicine (NM) Fellowship is a one-year program providing comprehensive training in diagnosis and management of neuromuscular disorders with a strong emphasis on electrodiagnostic training and expertise.
+There is an optional second year for training in research and to expand clinical expertise in specific NM disorders.
+Our program offers training in adult and pediatric neuromuscular medicine.
 Interested applicants can seek training on either track.

-The fellows rotate in outpatient clinics at the four collaborative sites.
-A typical schedule includes E/M clinics in the morning and NCS/EMGs in the afternoons.
-Fellows also receive training in autonomic testing, SFEMG, skin biopsy and interpretation of nerve and muscle biopsies.
-At the end of one year of training, the fellows are competent in the diagnosis and treatment of patients with NM disease, the performance and interpretation of NCS/EMGs, and basic interpretation of muscle and nerve biopsies.
+Fellows rotate through ambulatory clinics at UT Southwestern, Parkland, Children's Health, and VA Medical Center.
+A typical schedule includes E/M clinic in the morning and NCS/EMGs in the afternoons.
+Fellows also receive training in autonomic testing, single fiber EMG, skin biopsy, and interpretation of nerve and muscle biopsies.
+At the end of one year of training, the fellows are competent in the diagnosis and treatment of patients with NM diseases, the performance and interpretation of NCS/EMGs, and basic interpretation of muscle and nerve biopsies.
+Upon completion of the fellowship, our fellows are eligible to sit for Neuromuscular Medicine Subspecialty board conducted by the ABPN and the Electrodiagnostic Medicine board (ABEM).

 - Weekly NM lectures